stolostron/rhacm-docs/release_notes/known_issues.md

    kubectl delete subscriptions.apps.open-cluster-management.io
    ```

 3. Get a list of your CustomResourceDefinitions (CRDs).
-Delete the application CRDs by running the following command:
+Delete the application CRDs by running the following commands:

    ```
    kubectl get crd |grep apps.open-cluster-management.io